2025 RFL Championship: Structure changes

-There was be no automatic promotion from the Championship to Super League at the end of the season.
+There was no automatic promotion from the Championship to Super League at the end of the season.
 This is due to the IMG grading scheme where clubs are graded by a number of factors, not all based on on-field performance.

 Following a review of the league structure below Super League, the RFL announced that by the start of the 2026 season, the Championship and League 1 would be equalised in size at 12 teams each.
 In March 2024 the RFL completed the review and announced that the first steps will be taken to equalise the number of teams in the Championship and League One at 12 each by the start of the 2026 season.
 Following the 2-up, 3-down system in 2024, 2025 would have see the return of the Super 8s format with the top four teams in League One meeting the bottom four teams in the Championship to decide which division those clubs will play in for 2026.
 However, following the decision to expand Super League from 12 to 14 clubs from 2026, the decision was taken on 27 August 2025 to merge the Championship and League One competitions for 2026.
 The Super 8s therefore became redundant and were cancelled.